• Greener

 * indicates a tie.

 Several grains are more commonly enjoyed as porridge rather than a side dish.
 However, porridge fell out of style around 1900 when ready-to-eat cereals emerged, offering a more convenient alternative that appealed to a busier lifestyle.
-Nonetheless, grains used in porridge offer a nutrient-dense meals that few can rival.
+Nonetheless, grains used in porridge offer a nutrient-dense meals that few can rival as highlighted in the table below:

 Grain